UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Upgrading to LED holiday lights is a safer, more durable choice that can reduce energy consumption by up to 75%.

-At UtilitiesForMyHome, we recommend making the switch to LED technology if you are still using incandescent bulbs.
-Energy-saving holiday lights, like modern LEDs, run much cooler than traditional bulbs and consume up to 75% less energy.
-If you run a large holiday display for several hours every night, this simple swap can trim a noticeable chunk off your January utility bill while improving safety.
+At UtilitiesForMyHome, we recommend making the switch to modern LED technology if you are still using outdated incandescent bulbs.
+Upgrade to UL-listed, Energy-saving holiday lights to protect your home.
+Modern LEDs run much cooler than traditional bulbs and consume up to 75% less energy.
+If you run a large holiday display for several hours every night, this environmentally mindful choice can trim a noticeable chunk off your January utility bill while dramatically improving your home’s safety.

 Beyond safety and savings, LED lights are far more durable than their glass predecessors.
-They are resistant to breakage and often come in epoxy lenses that can withstand winter weather.
+They are resistant to breakage and often come encased in tough epoxy lenses that withstand brutal winter weather.
 Making an eco-conscious choice here helps you maintain a sustainable home without sacrificing the festive glow you love.

 Don’t Overload Your Circuits